wizzie-io/wizzie-io.github.io/pages/wizz-vis/0.11.0/guides/widgets.md

 Each widget could represent one or more dimensions, depending on widget's type.

-**Note:** Only dimensions that belong to the datasource selected could be used.
+{% include warning.html content="Only dimensions that belong to the datasource selected could be used." %}
-{: .notice--warning}

 ### aggregators

 Each widget could represent one or more aggregator, depending on widget's type.
 Also, aggregators could be used to be referenced by post aggregators.

-**Note:** Only aggregators that belong to the datasource selected could be used.
+{% include warning.html content="Only aggregators that belong to the datasource selected could be used." %}
-{: .notice--warning}

 ### post_aggregators

 Various aggregators could be combined between them and make operations, resulting in a new metric to be used by the widget to be represented.

-**Note:** The aggregators referenced by the post aggregators have to be included as aggregators themselves.
+{% include warning.html content="The aggregators referenced by the post aggregators have to be included as aggregators themselves." %}
-{: .notice--warning}

-**ProTip:** If more than one aggregator or post aggregator has been defined, we can select which metric or metrics will be represented in the widget using the property `metrics` at `options` attribute.
+{% include tip.html content="If more than one aggregator or post aggregator has been defined, we can select which metric or metrics will be represented in the widget using the property `metrics` at `options` attribute.
-For instance, if we have included as aggregators `flows` and `events` and then a post aggregator named `flows_per_event`, we can select that only the last one is represented.
+For instance, if we have included as aggregators `flows` and `events` and then a post aggregator named `flows_per_event`, we can select that only the last one is represented." %}
-{: .notice--info}

 ### filters